Amany359/craw_ai_session_2/README.md

 Ensure you have Python >=3.10 <3.14 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.

-First, if you haven't already, install uv:
+First, if you haven't already, install :

 ```bash
 pip install